 The Structural Engineers Association of Illinois is pleased to announce the 7th Annual Central Chapter Trade Show and Symposium, which will be held in Bloomington, Illinois.
 This day-long event provides a forum for engineers and architects to interact with trade professionals, and listen to informative presentations.
-We plan to provide 6 hours of continuing education credit plus numerous opportunities to meet with companies that provide goods and services to the design profession.
+The Trade Show & Symposium provides 6 hours of continuing education credit plus numerous opportunities to meet with companies that provide goods and services to the design profession.
 All sessions will take place in the same room for maximum networking with fellow attendees.

 A continental breakfast and lunch are included.